neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-nlb-with-ssl/README.md

 2) You have created (or are able to create) a TLS Certificate in AWS Certificate Manager, pointing to SSLDomain

 ## Cloud Topology
-AWS Resources will be deployed as per the following diagram:
+AWS Resources will be deployed as per the following diagram (this example depicts a 3 node Neo4j cluster):
 ![](images/nlb-ssl-diagram.png?raw=true)

 ## Installation Instructions